The Direct Access Process

 How Direct Access Works

 Hiring a Barrister used to mean going through a Solicitor first.
 Direct Access changes that.
-Here is how the process works, from your first message to case resolution.
+Here is how the process works, from your first enquiry to case resolution.

 Why Direct Access?